college-of-pharmacy-gachon-university/AI_RET/RET_MUT_REG_MODEL/readme.md

 ```bash
 jupyter notebook RET_MUT_Regression_Model.ipynb
 ```
+This notebook provides the complete workflow, including model training, testing, and validation performance assessment.

 ## Predicting New Compounds
 You can use the trained model (RET_MUTANT_final_model_Hyper.pkl) to predict pIC50 values for new compounds: